-Note: You are viewing the Unity version of this topic.
+Note: You are viewing the Unreal version of this topic.
+To view this topic for Unity development, see User Verification (Unity).
 To view this topic for native development, see User Verification (Native).
-To view this topic for Unreal development, see User Verification (Unreal).

 User Verification validates the identity of each user accessing your application.